Assortment Optimization under the Decision Forest Model: Literature review

-Our paper is most closely related to \cite{belloni2008optimizing} and \cite{bertsimas2019exact}, both of which present integer optimization formulations of the product line design problem when the choice model is a ranking-based model.
-As we will see later, our formulations \LeafMIO and \SplitMIO can be viewed as generalizations of the formulations of \cite{belloni2008optimizing} and \cite{bertsimas2019exact}, respectively, to the decision forest model.
+Our paper is related to \cite{bertsimas2019exact}, which presents integer optimization formulations of the product line design problem when the choice model is a ranking-based model.
+As we will see later, our formulation \SplitMIO can be viewed a generalization of the formulation \cite{bertsimas2019exact}, to the decision forest model.
 In addition, the paper of \cite{bertsimas2019exact} develops a specialized Benders decomposition approach for its formulation, which uses the fact that one can solve the subproblem associated with each customer type by applying a greedy algorithm.
-We will show in Section~\ref{sec:benders} that this same property generalizes to two of our formulations, \LeafMIO and \SplitMIO, leading to tailored Benders decomposition algorithms for solving these problems at scale.
+We will show in Section~\ref{sec:benders} that this same property generalizes to the \SplitMIO formulation, leading to a tailored Benders decomposition algorithm for solving \SplitMIO at scale.

 Beyond these specific connections, the majority of the literature on assortment optimization and product line design considers rational choice models, whereas our paper contributes a methodology for non-rational assortment optimization.
-Fewer papers have focused on choice modeling for irrational customer behavior; besides the decision forest model, other models include the generalized attraction model (GAM; \citealt{gallego2015general}), the generalized stochastic preference model \citep{berbeglia2018generalized} and the generalized Luce model \citep{echenique2019general}.
+Fewer papers have focused on choice modeling for non-rational customer behavior; besides the decision forest model, other models include the generalized attraction model (GAM; \citealt{gallego2015general}), the generalized stochastic preference model \citep{berbeglia2018generalized} and the generalized Luce model \citep{echenique2019general}.
 An even smaller set of papers has considered assortment optimization under non-rational choice models, which we now review.
 The paper of \cite{flores2017assortment} considers assortment optimization under the two-stage Luce model, and develops a polynomial time algorithm for solving the unconstrained assortment optimization problem.
 The paper of \cite{rooderkerk2011incorporating} considers a context-dependent utility model where the utility of a product can depend on other products that are offered and that can capture compromise, attraction and similarity effects; the paper empirically demonstrates how incorporating context effects leads to a predicted increase of 5.4\% in expected profit.